kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Run/Force Jump towards Landing Pad
 - Senni Vek accosts you: 4
   - This warps Jolee to you
-  - Deactivate Solo Mode after this conversation
+  - Deactivate Solo Mode either just before or after this conversation
 - Once inside Landing Pad, Transit Back then RtEH and board
-- `Level to 11: Per to 12, Master Flurry, Force Resistance`
-- Fly to Star Forge System (Lehon)
+- Fly to Star Forge System (Lehon, down 3)
 - Two cutscenes
 - Shoot down the Sith Fighters
-- Talk to party and leave the ship
+- Talk to party and leave the ship (+2 LSP; 48)
   - *Party: No change when prompted*

 ## Lehon

-### The Warrior Rakata
+### The Rakata

-- ***Optional:*** Run past the initial Rakatan Warriors
+- Run past the initial Rakatan Warriors
-  - This can occasionally cause problems triggering the last cutscene when leaving Lehon
+  - This can very rarely cause problems triggering the last cutscene when leaving Lehon
   - The safe strat is to kill these Warriors, but this wastes about 15 seconds
   - If you do kill them, the Duros conversation is 1,1,1,2
 - Run/Force Jump towards North Beach
-- Before entering North Beach, *Stims: Hyper-Stim Suite on MC*
+- Before entering North Beach, *Force/Stims: Cast Valor, Hyper-Stim Suite with Echani on MC*
   - Using these stims here seems to ease the issues with skipping the first Rakatan Warriors
 - In North Beach, Rakatan Warriors accost you
-- Speak with The One: 1,1,1,1,1,4,4
+- Speak with The One: 1,1,1,1,1,1,4
 - Run to Elder Warrior and talk to him
   - If you run carefully, you can avoid getting into combat and talk to him immediately
   - If someone takes a swing at you, make a big loop around the arena until you're out of combat (your lightsaber will deactivate), then talk to him
 - Loot Ship Parts from opposite cell
 - Run/Force Jump out of Rakatan Compound
-  - It's possible to chain Force Jumps if you one-shot a Rakata; try to line this up if you can
+  - This is a haven for Force Jump Chains, so try to get as many as you can

-### The Elder Rakata

 - Run/Force Jump through Central Beach and Temple Exterior to South Beach
 - Enter Elder Rakatan Compound
+  - RIP Gizka :(
 - Speak with Rakatan Elders
 - Run/Force Jump to Temple Exterior
 - Begin the Rakatan ritual to enter the temple